pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 * Starts Apache Zookeeper, Pinot Controller, Pinot Broker, and Pinot Server in the same container.
 * Creates the `baseballStats` table
-* Launches a standalone data ingestion job
-  * Builds one Pinot segment for a given CSV data file for table `baseballStats`
-  * Pushes the built segment to the Pinot Controller
+* Launches a standalone data ingestion job that builds one Pinot for a given CSV data file for the `baseballStats` table and pushes the segment to the Pinot Controller.
 * Issues sample queries to Pinot

 {% tabs %}